Violin Sonata (Strauss)

 The Violin Sonata in E-flat major, Op.
-18 was written by Richard Strauss between 1887 and 1888.
+18 was written by Richard Strauss in 1887 and published in 1888.
 Although not considered a milestone in violin literature, it is frequently performed and recorded.
 It is noted for its lyrical beauty and its technical demands made on both violinist and pianist.

 History

-Following the completion of his Cello Sonata and Piano Sonata, Strauss began working on his Violin Sonata in 1887, and finished it in 1888.
+Following the completion of his Cello Sonata and Piano Sonata, Strauss composed his Violin Sonata in 1887.
 It was during this time that Strauss fell in love with Pauline de Ahna, the soprano whom he would later wed, and his amorous feelings can be heard throughout the piece.

 Structure

 Like all of his chamber music, Strauss' sonata follows standard classical form, though it is considered the last of his works to do so.
 The piece is in three movements, and takes approximately thirty minutes to perform: